jadecobra/python_tdd_exercises/source/TypeError.rst

       Imagine you have a telephone, it has a call function but to make a call you must provide a number then hit dial.
     - ``call`` is like ``function_a``
-    - the number you provide is like ``"a"`` and hitting dial is like ``()`` We will practice this some more in :doc:`TDD_FUNCTIONS`
+    - the number you provide is like ``"a"`` and hitting dial is like ``()`` I will practice this some more in :doc:`TDD_FUNCTIONS`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^